chigkim/logic-accessibility/index.md

 It's being investigated by VO users, but at least it's not easily found how to do it.

 If there's no way to do that now, it would be great to be able to do it similar to EXS24 in future updates.

+### Send
+In inspector, send control has the word "button" in label, so it says "button" twice once from label again from role type.
+It says "send button button."

+ ### Group
+In both mixer and inspector, group control always has the word "Off" even though assigned group is on.

+When a track has no group assigned, it says "off group group" in inspector.

 ## Suggestions
 ---
 ### Record enable